ECiocca/LHHolyoke/README.md

-# Homemade FPS shooter
+# Homemade FPS Shooter
 Lighthouse Holyoke Block 3 Project

-Homebrew animations for FPS shooter in Unity made by some geeks who valuled there eduation a lot more than most
+A collection of all student made code / animations for the (unnamed) first person shooter made in block three of Lighthouse.